-LAPD Metropolitan Division Officer to Stand Trial in Falsified Gang Data Case
+LAPD Metropolitan Division officer to stand trial in falsified gang data case

-An LA Superior Court Judge ruled Friday there was enough evidence to put an LAPD officer on trial -- on charges he falsely labeled dozens of innocent people as gang members, and who's names were later added to a statewide police database.
+An LA Superior Court Judge ruled Friday there was enough evidence to put an LAPD officer on trial on charges he falsely labeled dozens of innocent people as gang members, and whose names were later added to a statewide police database.

 Judge Eleanor J. Hunter ordered officer Braxton Shaw to return to court later this month to enter new pleas to the charges of preparing false evidence and filing false police reports.

-Shaw was among 6 officers from the LAPD’s Metropolitan Division charged in 2020 in the falsified data investigation, but charges against the 5 other officers were dropped or dismissed last year.
+Shaw was among six officers from the LAPD’s Metropolitan Division charged in 2020 in the falsified data investigation, but charges against the five other officers were dropped or dismissed last year.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.